FeTaX2: A ferrimagnetic quantum anomalous Hall insulator

-In summary, we identify a class of large-gap QAH insulators with Chern number $\mathcal{C}=-2$, where magnetism and topology emerge cooperatively from $d$ orbital electrons alone.
-In contrast to earlier generations of magnetic TIs—such as magnetically doped TI and MnBi$_2$Te$_4$—the FeTa$X_2$ family uniquely combines structural simplicity, intrinsic magnetism, and topological nontriviality.
-We anticipate that these materials will serve as a next-generation platform for advancing research in topological quantum matter and spintronics.
+In summary, we identify a family of large-gap, high-temperature QAH insulators with high Chern number $\mathcal{C}=-2$, in which magnetism and topology emerge cooperatively from $d$ orbital electrons.
+In contrast to earlier generations of magnetic TIs—such as magnetically doped TI and MnBi$_2$Te$_4$—the FeTa$X_2$ compounds uniquely combine structural simplicity, intrinsic magnetism, and nontrivial topology.
+We anticipate that these materials will serve as a next-generation platform for exploring topological quantum matter and advancing spintronic applications.